First-time candidate unseats incumbent in Bentonville school board race

-BENTONVILLE -- Mike Swanson unseated incumbent Joe Quinn to secure the School Board's Zone 7 seat according to final, unofficial results from Tuesday's school election.
+BENTONVILLE -- Mike Swanson unseated incumbent Joe Quinn to secure the School Board's Zone 7 seat according to final, but unofficial, results from Tuesday's school election.

 "It's been encouraging to have the opportunity to hear from parents in the zone and to know that my message resonated with them," Swanson said.
 "I look forward to being a voice on the board for the young parents in the district and all the constituents of Zone 7."